Divine Ho Chi Minh. How the Father of Vietnamese Independence Became a God. Ho Chi Minh Ho Chi Minh was the leader of the communists

 As President of North Vietnam

-In 1955-1956, his government carried out agrarian reform.
-Received material and military assistance from the PRC and the USSR.
+In 1955-1956, his government carried out an agrarian reform.
+Received material and military assistance from China and the USSR.
 In 1965, in connection with the US bombing of North Vietnam, Ho Chi Minh announced a continuous fight against them and refused any negotiations.

 Death

 He died in 1969, at the age of 80.
-Embalmed by Soviet specialists, although in his will he asked to be cremated, place his ashes in three ceramic urns and bury them in every part of the country - in the north, south and in the center where he was born.
-He was buried in Hanoi, in a mausoleum on Badinh Square.
+He was embalmed by Soviet specialists, although in his will he asked to be cremated, placed in three ceramic urns and buried in every part of the country - in the north, south and in the center where he was born.
+He was buried in Hanoi, in the mausoleum on Badinh Square.

 Memory

-In his honor, the capital of South Vietnam, Saigon, was renamed Ho Chi Minh City in 1976.
+Saigon, the capital of South Vietnam, was renamed Ho Chi Minh City in 1976 in his honor.

-In Moscow, Ho Chi Minh Square was named in 1969, and in 1990 a monument to Ho Chi Minh was erected on it.
+In Moscow, Ho Chi Minh Square was named in 1969; in 1990, a monument to Ho Chi Minh was erected on it.

 Street in Leningrad.

-In St. Petersburg, at the Oriental Faculty of St. Petersburg State University, on May 19, 2010, the Ho Chi Minh Institute and a monument to him were opened.
+On May 19, 2010, the Ho Chi Minh Institute and a monument to him were opened in St. Petersburg, at the Oriental Faculty of St. Petersburg State University.

 An avenue was named in his honor and a monument was erected in Ulyanovsk.